Partial regularity for minima of higher-order quasiconvex integrands with natural Orlicz growth: Preliminaries

 \subsection{A Lipschitz truncation lemma}

 We will establish the following higher-order version of the Lipschitz truncation lemma of \textsc{Acerbi \& Fusco} \cite{article:AcerbiFusco84,article:AcerbiFusco87}, which we will need for the harmonic approximation argument.
 The higher order case requires a more delicate extension argument, and was established in \textsc{Friesecke, James, \& M\"uller} \cite[Proposition A.2]{article:FrieseckeEtAl02} for $k=2$ using extension results in \textsc{Ziemer} \cite{book:Ziemer89}.
-The case of general $k$ follows by a similar argument which we will record here.
+These arguments straightforwardly generalise to the case of general $k$, which we record here.

-\begin{prop} Let $\varphi \in \Delta_2 \cap \nabla_2$ and $q \in W^{k,\varphi}_0(B_R(x_0),\bb R^N)$ with $B_R(x_0) \subset \bb R^n$ a ball.
-Then for each $\lambda>0$ there exists $q_{\lambda} \in W^{k,\infty}_0(B_R(x_0),\bb R^N)$ satisfying the following estimates.
+\begin{prop} Let $\varphi \in \Delta_2 \cap \nabla_2$ and $q \in \WW^{k,\varphi}_0(\B_R(x_0),\bb R^N)$ with $\B_R(x_0) \subset \bb R^n$ a ball.
+Then for each $\lambda>0$ there exists $q_{\lambda} \in \WW^{k,\infty}_0(\B_R(x_0),\bb R^N)$ satisfying the following estimates.

 where $C_1 = C_1(n,N,k)$ and $C_2 = C_2(n,N,k,\Delta_2(\varphi),\nabla_2(\varphi)).$ \end{prop}